abolinsky/abolinsky.github.io/travel/index.md

   {% endfor %}

   {% if post_count == 0 %}
     <p>Beginning July 16, 2017 I will be traveling solo for 48 days in Hong Kong, Japan, and Thailand.
-I will try to document my experiences in this blog as they unfold, so stay tuned!<p>
+I will try to document my experiences in this blog as they unfold, so stay tuned!</p>
   {% endif %}

 </div>